panoply/spx/readme.md

 #### `proximity`

 Proximity pre-fetching allow for requests to be dispatched when the cursor is within a proximity range of a href link element.
 Coupling proximity with mouseover prefetches enable predicative fetching to occur, so a request will trigger before any interaction with a link element happens.
-To use default behavior, set this to `true` and all `<a>` annotated with a `data-pjax-proximity` attribute will be pre-fetched.
+To use default behavior, set this to `true` and all `<a>` annotated with a `data-spx-proximity` attribute will be pre-fetched.

-> Annotate any `<a>` links you wish to exclude from pre-fetching using the `data-pjax-proximity="false"`
+> Annotate any `<a>` links you wish to exclude from pre-fetching using the `data-spx-proximity="false"`

 **Type:** `boolean` or `object` <br>
 **Default:** `{ distance: 75, throttle: 500, threshold: 250 }` <br>

 #### `proximity.distance`

 The distance range the mouse should be within before the prefetch is triggered.
 You can optionally override this by assigning a number value to the proximity attribute.
-An href element using `data-pjax-proximity="50"` would inform Pjax to begin fetching when the mouse is within `50px` of the element.
+An href element using `data-spx-proximity="50"` would inform Pjax to begin fetching when the mouse is within `50px` of the element.

 **Type:** `number` <br>
 **Default:** `75` <br>